1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Here is how TCF 2.0 has contributed to each of the factors mentioned above:

-Choice: The purposes for data collection have been increased from 5 to 10 to help the users make an informed choice while allowing vendors to process their data.
 The publishers can also present the purposes in stacks so that the users who are not looking for too much granularity can provide or withhold their consent for similar purposes.

 Source: CookiePro

-Transparency: Now there are more specific purposes under ‘Legitimate Interest’ so that the vendors can precisely select the legal basis for processing the data.
-Since the vendors will receive an explicit signal when their ‘legitimate interest’ legal basis is acknowledged, they will be more accountable.
-The publisher also has more granular control over what kind of data can the vendors access.
-The user can now practice the right to object, something which was not possible with the earlier version of TCF.
+The publisher also has more granular control over what kind of data the vendors can access.
+The user can now practice the right to object, something impossible with the earlier version of TCF.

 TCF 2.0 and Google’s requirements